ptsteadman/notebook/stories/summer-of-entropy.md

 <hr>

 That evening, Chris met an old friend in front of her apartment in Bushwick.
-He was buying some Ritalin from her, to use that weekend at Whole Foods.
-He was planning to work on an open source project.
+He was buying some Ritalin from her, to use that weekend at Whole Foods, where he was planning to work on an open source project.
 Things felt unusually surreal, even for East Williamsburg.

 "How are you?"
 Justine asked, after placing the small pills in Chris's hand.